-Public lands have long and challenging histories...
+Public lands have complex, often violent histories...
 (Use land acknowledgement statement.)

 Presenter Note: Refer to the land acknowledgement planning guide to prepare a statement that is appropriate to your audience and location.

 6. Federal, State, and Local Public Lands

 Public lands are managed by federal, state, county, and municipal governments.